betterapp/laravel-db-encrypter/README.md

 This package was created to encrypt and decrypt values of Eloquent model attributes.

 ## Donnations
-If You think this package hellped You, please donate. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SPYLWZ8Y5E4JE&source=url
+If You think this package helped You, please donate.
+Thank You.

+https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SPYLWZ8Y5E4JE&source=url

 ## Key features